-As I mentioned earlier, the perfect pH level for safe swimming water is between 7.4 and 7.6, and it’s highly unstable.
+As I mentioned earlier, the perfect pH level for safe swimming water is between 7.4 and 7.6, and it’s precarious.
 Swimmers, rainwater, or anything that gets in the water can affect this pH level.
-When the pH goes low, it means the water is acidic.
+When the pH goes low, the water becomes acidic.
 When it’s above 7.6 pH level, water becomes basic.

 2) Alkalinity Levels